 When identifying a student for gifted programming, the district looks for identifiers in four different areas: Aptitude (CogAT, WISC), Achievement (DIBELS, MAPS, CMAS), Norm-referenced observation scale (SIGS completed by teachers), and performance evaluation (body of evidence to show advancement in specific academic, leadership or creative areas).
 Qualifiers, ranging in the 95 percentile, in three of the four areas are considered indication for being gifted and talented.

 Referral testing takes place here at Leman, only during the stated DCSD CogAT window.
 Requesting this assessment automatically initiates the process to evaluate for Gifted Identification.
 Parents requesting testing must complete the Gifted Education ID Referral/Consent to Evaluate Form, Parent Survey, and Student Survey below.

-Universal Testing for 6th Graders and referral testing for K, 1st, 3rd, 4th, and 5th grade is scheduled for late October/Early November per DCSD.
+Universal Testing for 5th Graders and referral testing for 3rd-8th grade is scheduled for November per DCSD testng windows.

-If you would like to refer your child for CoGAT testing, and they are not a 6th grader, please click on the link above and fill out the survey.
+If you would like to refer your child for CoGAT testing, and they are not in 5th grade, please click on the link above and fill out the survey.